 Its size is not intrusive in terms of the space it requires for workouts or storage.
 The overall assembled dimensions are 46 inches long by 25 inches wide by 50 inches high.

-What this means is that a workout area with the perimeter of 3’9’’ long by 2’1’’ wide will suffice.
-That said, there might a need to add extra clearance of 1-2′ at the rear and on each side of the bike for safety and convenience reasons, especially if it’s going to be used in a place that is not necessarily open enough.
+What this means is that a workout area with a perimeter of 3’9’’ long by 2’1’’ wide will suffice.
+That said, there might be a need to add extra clearance of 1-2′ at the rear and on each side of the bike for safety and convenience reasons, especially if it’s going to be used in a place that is not necessarily open enough.

 The bike features a robust base that has front and rear steel stabilizer bars with adjustable rubber levelers for maximum stability even on a crooked surface.
 The front base has two transport wheels intended to facilitate the relocation of the bike to and from storage.

 There is a footrest on each side of the fan for the placement of the feet when a user decides to exercise only the upper body at a given time.

 Users, both young and old, weak and strong will have no problem mounting and dismounting the bike due to its easy step-thru design.

 The seat is strategically positioned to fit when adjusted upwards or downwards.
 Obviously, it is 2-way adjustable with several adjustment holes that are about 1’’ apart.
 These allow users of different heights (5’4’’ – 6’5’’) to be accommodated.

 The adjustment is easy and could only take seconds.

 The bicycle seat itself is thinly padded with dimensions of 10 inches long by 8 inches wide.
 Therefore, it is not entirely comfortable but users often enhance it with a gel seat cover.
 Also, you can easily replace it with a better seat/saddle of your choice.